-The coursework for 'Introduction to Creative and Life Writing' (and resit coursework for 'Introduction to Creative Writing') must be submitted to the University no later than 1 May, and must be the student's own work.
+The coursework for Introduction to Creative and Life Writing, Creative and Life Writing and Advanced Creative and Life Writing (which are assessed by coursework), must be submitted to the University no later than 1 May, and must be the student's own work.

-All Level 4 English courses require students to submit a piece of formative assessment.
+All Level 4 English courses, the Level 5 Creative and Life Writing course and the Level 6 Advanced Creative and Life Writing course require you to submit a piece of formative assessment.
 This requirement is to help students prepare for examinations and final assessment.
-The piece of formative assessment is compulsory and to be undertaken in the same year as the examination/final assessment for a Level 4 course and the requirements of that year's formative assessment should be observed.
-It is due on 15 February in the year of examination in that course.
+The piece of formative assessment is compulsory and to be undertaken in the same year as the examination/final assessment for the Level 4 course(s), the Level 5 Creative and Life Writing course and the Level 6 Advanced Creative and Life Writing course; the requirements of that year's formative assessment should be observed.
+Level 4 formative assessment is due on 15 February in the year of examination in that course; Level 5 Creative and Life Writing and Level 6 Advanced Creative and Life Writing coursework is due on 15 February in the year of final assessment/final assessment in that course.
 Students must make a valid attempt at the compulsory essay, and gain a mark of at least 10%, although the mark does not contribute to their overall course result.